interlay/interbtc-spec/btcrelay-spec/docs/source/intro/at-a-glance.rst

 .. figure:: ../figures/polkaBTC-btcrelay.png
     :alt: Overview of BTC-Relay as a component of the BTC Parachain

-    BTC-Relay is the key component of the BTC Parachain: it is necessary to verify and keep track of the state of Bitcoin.
+    BTC-Relay (highlighted in blue) is a key component of the BTC Parachain: it is necessary to verify and keep track of the state of Bitcoin.

 How to Use this Document